Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

+One can define the Euler class for oriented $S^3$-bundles using classifying spaces as follows.
+Note that any oriented (not necessarily flat) $S^3$-bundle over the $4$-manifold $M$ up to isomorphism corresponds to a map $M\to B\Homeo_\circ(S^3)^\topo$ which is well-defined up to homotopy.
+By Smale's conjecture in the topological category (\cite{ hatcher1983proof}), we know that $\Homeo_\circ(S^3)^\topo\simeq \mathrm{SO}(4)$.
+Hence, there is a universal Euler class $\Euler$ in $H^4(B\mathrm{SO}(4))\cong H^4(B\Homeo_\circ(S^3)^\topo)$ and in fact $H^4(B\mathrm{SO}(4))\cong \bR^2$ which is generated by the universal first Pontryagin class $\Pont_1$ and $\Euler$ (see also \cite[Remark 3.3]{nariman2016powers}).
+Now as a consequence of Thurston's theorem (\cite[Cor.~(b) of Thm.~5]{thurston1974foliations}), we know the natural map

+is an isomorphism.
+Therefore, the pull back of the universal $\Pont_1$ and $\Euler$ on the universal $C^0$-flat $S^3$-bundle are nontrivial.
+By the abuse of notation, we denote the pull back of these classes to flat bundles by the same notation.
+So $H^4(\Homeo_\circ(S^3))$ is also generated by $\Pont_1$ and $\Euler$.

-Indeed proving the boundedness of $\Euler$ is the approach suggested by the Gromov--Hirzebruch proportionality principle.
+Back to Ghys's question above, proving the boundedness of $\Euler$ is the approach suggested by the Gromov--Hirzebruch proportionality principle.
 This boundedness would generalize the Milnor--Wood inequality and be compatible with the Hirsch--Thurston theorem~\cite{MR370615} stating that the Euler class vanishes when $\pi_1(M)$ is amenable.
 Moreover, for \emph{linear} sphere bundles, the boundedness does indeed hold, as proved by Sullivan~\cite{Sullivan76} and Smillie~\cite{Smillie_unpublished} (see also~\cite{Ivanov-Turaev} for this boundedness, and~\cite{Bucher-Monod} for the exact bound).